ia-toki/judgels/docs/docs/deployment/installation.md

 - `vars.yml` is a file containing environment variables, which will be used in for Ansible playbook [roles](https://github.com/ia-toki/judgels/tree/master/deployment/ansible/roles) during deployment.

 It is recommended to track this env directory in a version control as the source of truth of our Judgels deployment.
 We will fill the values in both files in the next steps.

+### C. Spinning up VMs

+As mentioned in the [Concepts](/docs/deployment/concepts) page, we need to spin up 1 core VM and 1 or more grader VMs.
+The VMs have the following hard requirements:

+- Ubuntu 20.04.
+Judgels, particularly the grader app, unfortunately currently **WON'T** work on newer version of Ubuntu!
+(We're still trying to support newer versions.)
+- Can be accessed from the local workstation to a root user via SSH.

+Now, open `hosts.ini`:

+1. Fill the public IP of the core VM under the `[core]` section.
+1. Fill the public IP(s) of grader VM(s) under the `[grader]` section.
+Note that we can add multiple lines, one for each IP.

 ### D. Generating passwords